anovio1/tambak/docs/DEVELOPER_GUIDE.md

 This command performs the following:
 *   Compiles the Rust code in debug mode (faster compilation, but slower runtime).
-*   Installs the `phoenix_cache` Python package into your currently active Python environment in "editable" mode.
+*   Installs the `tambak_cache` Python package into your currently active Python environment in "editable" mode.
 This means changes to your Rust code are reflected when you re-run Python, often without needing to reinstall.

 ### B. Release Build (for Production)